G02 G03 Circular Interpolation

 Did he say almost?

 In the old days I and J was the only way to programme an arc.
 You would tell the control where the centre of the circle is and the endpoint.
 This is cumbersome and a bit tricky.
-That’s why I’m not telling you fully how to use it.
+That’s why I’m not telling you about it.

 Anyway one really good simple way to use I and J is for a full circle.
 Oh and it’s bloody easy.
-That’s once I’ve explained it to you.
+That is once I’ve explained it to you.

 What’s this to do with CNC programming you ask?
 Well if you tried to use end point and radius for a full circle this is what you would get: